kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

     ```

-It is possible to send query parameters in key and value format, for this purpose it is assumed to use `Map` type,
-where the key is the parameter name and must be of type `String`, and the parameter value can be of any type and will be processed through `String.valueOf()`:
+Query parameters can also be sent in key-value format using `Map`, where the key is the parameter name and must be `String`.
+If a `Map` value is a list, every item is sent as a separate value of the same parameter.
+If a list item is `null`, the parameter is sent without a value.

 ===! ":fontawesome-brands-java: `Java`"